A NaNoWriMo fundraiser... compete as a NaNo writer or donate by sponsoring one!

 A Determination Merit Badge for the Writer with the highest final word count.

-So now everyone has an incentive... a guaranteed merit badge, and the potential for a share of 5% of the Write-A-Thon's proceeds!
+So now everyone has an incentive... a guaranteed merit badge, and a potential share of the Write-A-Thon's proceeds!
 Not too bad, eh?
 Considering you were gonna try to write the novel anyway...

-For a list of Write-A-Thon Writers, their respective Sponsors, and their team assignments, please check out:
+For a list of Write-A-Thon Writers and their respective Sponsors, please check out: